-- Describe different food preservation techniques by using different techniques in product formulation and also analysis of the food product for its quality standards and shelf-life. - List down main goal of this course is to provide students with fundamental knowledge of food preservation and shelf-life studies. - Describe technical approach to work in food industry through practical knowledge and problem solving approach - Prepare different food products like jams, jelly, pickling, tomato ketchup and many more by following different preservation techniques like drying methods, preservation with sugar, salt, oil and chemicals. - 1) Food preservation techniques (use of different techniques in product formulation and analysis of product for quality standards). - 2) Sun drying and dehydration-cereals, legumes, vegetable. - 3) Preservation with sugar-jams, jelly, preserves, etc. - 4) Preservation with salt, oil, vinegar-pickling. - 5) Preservation of foods using chemicals -tomato ketchup, squash.
+- Skill to use different food preservation techniques by employing techniques in product formulation and also analysis of the food product for its quality standards and shelf-life. - Knowledge to understand main goal of this course is to provide students with fundamental knowledge of food preservation and shelf-life studies. - Skills to work in food industry through practical knowledge and problem solving approach - Skills in preparing different food products like jams, jelly, pickling, tomato ketchup and many more by following different preservation techniques like drying methods, preservation with sugar, salt, oil and chemicals. - 1.
+Food preservation techniques (different methods and analysis of food products for quality standards). - 2.
+Preservation of fruits and vegetables by various methods pickling, high concentration, freezing - 3.
+Sun drying and dehydration-cereals, legumes, vegetables, fruits. - 4.
+Preservation with sugar-jams, jelly, preserves, etc. - 5.
+Preservation with salt, oil, vinegar pickling. - 6.
+Preservation of foods using chemicals -tomato ketchup, squash.